Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Dana.
 The Pali word for the practice of giving, meaning “generosity.”
 It’s used in relation to offering donations for a teacher/teaching.

 Darshan.
-From the Sanskirt darsana, which translates as “sight,” “vision” or “appearance.”
-Darshan is the act of being in the company of or visualizing a deity, divine person, sacred object or natural sight, especially in a physical image form – it can include a hug, a gaze, or a touchfrom a saint – which can be spiritually uplifting.
+From the Sanskirt darsana, which translates as “sight,” “vision” or “appearance,” darshan is the experience of being in the company of – or visualizing – a deity, divine person, sacred object or natural sight, especially in a physical image form – it can include a hug, a gaze, or a touch from a saint – which can be spiritually uplifting.

 Dhammapada.
 The best known of all the Buddhist scriptures; a collection of 423 verses, spoken by the Buddha, that focus on the value of ethical conduct and mental training written in Pali.

 Dharana.
 The Sanskrit word for “holding” refers to mindfulness or concentration, and is the 6th limb (anga) of Patanjali’s eight-limbed yoga.
-It also refers to the ability to master attention and intention.
+It also refers to the ability to master attention and intention with a single-pointed focus.

 Dhatu.
 A Sanskrit word which literally means, “that which supports the body.”
 It is one of the seven body tissues.